Student Life

 MERIT is dedicated to eliminating health care disparities by transforming Baltimore City high school students into health care leaders.
 MERIT provides seven years of academic, professional, and social support including academic enrichment, college admissions guidance, summer internships in hospitals and laboratories, and longitudinal mentoring.Refugee Health Partnership

 The Refugee Health Partnership seeks to shed light on refugee and humanitarian health issues, both in the USA and globally.
-We hope to raise greater awareness at the School of Medicine about the barriers and difficulties refugees face when accessing healthcare in the United States, as well as the challenges they face prior to arriving in the US.
+We hope to raise greater awareness at the school of medicine about the barriers and difficulties refugees face when accessing healthcare in the United States, as well as the challenges they face prior to arriving in the US.
 Finally, we seek opportunities to engage directly with the refugee population in Baltimore, both to facilitate their transition to the US and to learn more about their experiences.
 We partner with organizations supporting local refugee communities, providing one-time volunteer opportunities to students, allowing for engagement and learning between students and refugees living in Baltimore.
-RHP also seeks to highlight refugee health issues at the School of Medicine to promote greater cultural sensitivity and awareness of refugee issues inside and outside of the United States.
+RHP also seeks to highlight refugee health issues at the school of medicine to promote greater cultural sensitivity and awareness of refugee issues inside and outside of the United States.
 RHP also organizes the Refugee Health Selective offered to first year students.SHARE (Supporting Hospitals Abroad with Resources and Equipment)

 S.H.A.R.E. is an organization that recovers useful medical supplies that would otherwise be discarded in order to donate them to developing countries.
 The program is entirely managed by volunteer students and other Johns Hopkins community members who use their spare time to collect, sterilize, label, sort and package medical supplies.
 Most recovered materials come from the operating rooms in clean, usable condition but cannot be reused at Hopkins because of current regulations or surgical practices.
 The program is run through flexible shifts and task assignments; volunteers can contribute as much time as they want, from one shift per month to serving on the group’s managing board.
 The room is always open and you can help anytime, an ideal opportunity if you want to help but do not want to commit to a specific time and day every week.
 You can make your own schedule according to your availability.
 S.H.A.R.E. is a fantastic way to give a little of your time to have a large impact on the health of people around the world, and we hope you’ll join us.Stitch

 The goal of our “Stitch” mentorship program is to increase socioeconomic diversity in medical school classes.
 Stitch will work with first-year undergraduate students interested in medicine at Morgan State University who come from low-income backgrounds to build social capital around them.
-The mentors in this network will include an MS1 at Hopkins and an upper-year at the same institution (MSU) as the first-year.
+The mentors in this network will include an MS1 at Johns Hopkins and an upper-year at the same institution (MSU) as the first-year.
 These mentors will provide advice on classes and connections for shadowing and research opportunities (as well as AMCAS and interview advice), among other help.
 We also plan to have MCAT preparation courses provided for free to all of the students in the program.
 With the low-cost and reproducibility of this program, we hope to impact the lack of socioeconomic diversity in medical school classes.Student Sight Savers Program (SSSP)

 The Johns Hopkins Student Sight Savers Program (SSSP) was founded in 2012 to address a community-defined need for improved access to ophthalmological care in East Baltimore.Thread